MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-analyze-stocks.md

 The app features four dashboards:
 * **My Dashboard**: Shows percent of change over time for companies you select.
 * **Stock Performance Analysis**: Enables detailed analysis of selected stocks with visuals for closing trends, volume, OHLC, and Bollinger bands.
-* **Stocks and ETFs Comparison**: Provides normalized charts make it easily for you to compare stocks and EFTs.
+* **Stocks and ETFs Comparison**: Provides a normalized chart to make it easily for you to compare stocks and EFTs.
 * **Sector-wise distribution**: Allows you to break out stock performance by sector.

 You can navigate between the dashboards using the navigation side pane or the buttons at the top the page.